rusefi/rusefi_documentation/Virtual_simulator.md

 Now if your virtual simulator is connected to Tunerstudio you'll see a green zero in your rusEFI virtual simulator.

 ![Connected virtual simulator](FAQ/images/simulator/rusEFI_virtual_simulator_connected.png)

+## Troubleshooting
+In case something does not work with the TCP<>Serial driver, first thing is to make sure that rusefi_simulator.exe is in the list of Processes in Task Manager

+Next step is executing

+`telnet localhost 29001`

+to make sure that dev console protocol is alive

+and

+`telnet localhost 29002`

+to make sure that TS protocol is alive.

+Expected behavior is that connection would be established.
+If it does not, you might need to look in firewall settings.